-As a film and video editor your main job is to cut and polish final films so they are ready for the public audience.
-However, before this, you will need to learn the film script as well as understanding the storyline.
-You will then begin working with the film stars, producers and directors in order to make sure you understand the goals of the film.
+As a film and video editor, your main job is to cut and polish final films so they are ready for the public audience.
+However, before this, you will need to learn the film script as well as understand the storyline.
+You will then begin working with the film stars, producers, and directors in order to make sure you understand the goals of the film.
 During taping you will spend time examining clips, making sure the story is brought together correctly.
-You will edit any pieces that have errors, cut pieces that may run long and add in sound or voices where needed.
+You will edit any pieces that have errors, cut pieces that may run long, and add in sound or voices where needed.

 Required Education: In order to become a film and video editor, you must have the proper education.
 While some larger film companies prefer their employees have a formal college education, many others are looking for you to have a certificate in Film.
 Still, other companies will provide you with training and an internship.
 If you are considering this career, look into a certificate course, such as the one that Lights, Film, School teaches.